Business Administration: Management at Fredonia

 4 + 1 Acceleration

-We have agreements with eight schools in New York to help you achieve your M.B.A. in five years.
+We have agreements with several schools in New York to help you achieve your M.B.A. in one additional year.

 Highly qualified full-time professors with academic degrees, business experience, scholarship, and teaching know-how.
 All actively engaged in presenting and publishing their research.